Smart Fiberglass Solutions Contact Us Now

 Surface Preparation

-• Repair large cracks or voids before waterproofing
+• Repair large cracks, holes, and voids before applying waterproofing.

 Embedding Technique

-• Press gently to eliminate air pockets and wrinkles
+• Press gently to eliminate air pockets, wrinkles, and dry areas.

 Overlap and Joint Reinforcement

-• Maintain overlaps according to system requirements (typically 50–100 mm)
+• Maintain overlap according to system requirements, commonly around 50–100 mm.

-• Add extra reinforcement at corners, joints, drains, and penetrations
+• Add extra reinforcement at corners, joints, drains, pipes, and penetrations.

-• Avoid cutting mesh or mat directly at stress concentration points
+• Avoid cutting mesh or mat directly at high-stress points.

 Curing and Protection

-• Allow sufficient curing time before exposure to water or traffic
+• Allow sufficient curing time before exposure to water or foot traffic.

-• Protect newly installed systems from mechanical damage
+• Protect newly installed waterproofing systems from mechanical damage.

 Common Mistakes to Avoid

-Engineering Standards & Testing Methods for Fiberglass Waterproofing Materials
+Engineering Standards and Testing for Fiberglass Waterproofing Materials

-Professional waterproofing systems rely on standardized testing to evaluate fiberglass performance.
-Although end users may not reference standards directly, these tests define material reliability.
+Professional waterproofing systems rely on material testing to evaluate fiberglass performance.
+Although end users may not always reference standards directly, these tests help define reinforcement reliability.

-These indicators reveal whether a fiberglass material is suitable for high-movement structures such as roofs and suspended slabs.
+Tensile testing measures ultimate tensile strength, elongation at break, load distribution behavior, and whether a fiberglass reinforcement is suitable for high-movement structures such as roofs and suspended slabs.

 Alkali Resistance Evaluation

-In cement-based systems, alkali resistance testing simulates long-term exposure to alkaline environments.
-Alkali-resistant fiberglass retains structural integrity and tensile strength over extended periods.
+Alkali resistance testing simulates long-term exposure to alkaline cement-based environments.
+Alkali-resistant fiberglass mesh should retain structural integrity and tensile strength after exposure.

 Fiberglass used in roofing membranes must maintain dimensional stability under heat exposure.
-Excessive shrinkage or expansion can compromise waterproofing continuity.
+Excessive shrinkage or expansion can compromise membrane continuity and waterproofing performance.

 Failure Scenarios vs Correct Fiberglass Selection

-Result: Alkali attack reduced fiber strength, leading to debonding
+Result: Alkali exposure reduced fiber strength and contributed to debonding.

-Correct solution: Polyester fiberglass mat combined with liquid-applied waterproof membrane
+Correct solution: Polyester fiberglass mat combined with a liquid-applied waterproof membrane.

 Key Specifications to Confirm